vyakart/library-rotator/README.md

 - **Physical circulation**: NFC/QR tag ties the item to its on-chain `Copy ID`; scanning mints and settles loans at checkout and return.
 - **Depositless mode**: Integrate reputation scores to limit borrowing instead of using deposits.

-## Roadmap highlights
-- Expand metadata model for multi-format works and curator rewards.
-- Build acquisition proposal & grant contracts with budget rules.
-- Introduce reputation system and privacy-preserving borrower attestations.
-- Ship steward dashboards, indexers, and SDKs for branch operators.
-- See `roadmap.md` for detailed milestones and status.

 ## Contributing
 1. Fork the repository and create a feature branch (`feature/add-loan-ext`).
 2. Write tests for your changes (integration + edge cases).